filipsedivy/ReCryptor/README.md

 Object of the algorithm
 =======================

 It is also possible to use hash classes.
 Using them, you can encrypt the input or have the hash validated.
-Each class inherits the object `FilipSedivy\ReCryptor\Abstraction\Algorithm`.
+Each class inherits the object `ReCryptor\Abstraction\Algorithm`.
 ### Base usage

 ```php